moj-analytical-services/Rs3tools/README.md

   multipart=TRUE
 )
 ```
-AWS authentication credentials will refresh automatically but if there is a
+AWS authentication credentials will refresh automatically but if there is problem a
 then you can refresh them with
 ```R
 Rs3tools::refresh_credentials()